-2.10.5.
-Information on these areas may be included in the local flying area brief provided by Mac Center, if applicable.

-2.10.6.
-Resolution 2 of the XXVII Antarctic Treaty Consultative Meeting recommends that the "Guidelines for the Operation of Aircraft near Concentrations of Birds in Antarctica" be used by those engaged in the operation of aircraft in Antarctica.
-(See attachment 3)
+- 2.10.5 Information on these areas may be included in the local flying area brief provided by Mac Center, if applicable. - 2.10.6 Resolution 2 of the XXVII Antarctic Treaty Consultative Meeting recommends that the "Guidelines for the Operation of Aircraft near Concentrations of Birds in Antarctica" be used by those engaged in the operation of aircraft in Antarctica.
+(See attachment 3) - 2.10.7 Aircraft approaching camps will fly no lower than 1000AGL unless there is a specific operational necessity for a lower altitude.

-2.11.
-Weather Balloon Launches.
+2.11 Weather Balloon Launches

-2.11.1.
-McMurdo Weather regularly launches weather balloons between 2100Z and 0000Z and between 0900Z and 1200Z from a point /4 mile grid south of McMurdo Heliport.

-2.11.2.
-Mac Center and the tower will broadcast additional pertinent balloon launch information when required.

-2.11.3.
-Notification of upper atmosphere balloon launches, including NASA's Long Duration Balloons (LDB) and Crary Lab, will be by NOTAM.

-2.11.3.1.
-LDB launches have priority over aircraft operations.
-The LDB Camp Supervisor shall coordinate 48 hours in advance with the USAP Airfield Manager of intent to launch.

-2.11.3.2.
-LDB and Crary Lab balloon launches will be coordinated through the ROF in Charleston.
-Coordination process is as follows: Camp Supervisor shall notify USAP Airfield Manager, SOPP Site Manager, Mac Center, ROF Charleston, and 13 AEG/CC, providing all known details, to include launch date and time.

-2.11.3.3.
-ROF Charleston shall initiate and disseminate NOTAMs, which are posted in Mac Center Flight Planning and CHC Base Operations.
+- 2.11.1 McMurdo Weather regularly launches weather balloons between 2100Z and 0000Z and between 0900Z and 1200Z from a point 1/4 mile grid south of McMurdo Heliport.
+2.11.2. - 2.11.2 Mac Center and the tower will broadcast additional pertinent balloon launch information when required. - 2.11.3 Notification of upper atmosphere balloon launches, including NASA's Long Duration Balloons (LDB) and Crary Lab, will be by NOTAM. - 2.11.3.1 LDB launches have priority over aircraft operations.
+The LDB Camp Manager shall coordinate 48 hours in advance with the USAP Airfield Manager of intent to launch. - 2.11.3.2 LDB and Crary Lab balloon launches will be coordinated through the ROF in Charleston.
+Coordination process is as follows: Camp Manager shall notify USAP Airfield Manager, NPP Site Manager, Mac Center, ROF Charleston, and 13 AEG/CC, providing all known details, to include launch date and time. - 2.11.3.3 ROF Charleston shall initiate and disseminate NOTAMs, which are posted in Mac Center Flight Planning and CHC Base Operations. - 2.11.3.4 LDB will communicate a termination request to the NSF Representative for termination coordination between Mac Center and planned operational aircraft.
+This request will be at least 24-hours prior for NOTAM purposes.

-2.12.
-Degraded HF Communication Procedures.
+2.12 Degraded HF Communication Procedures

-2.12.1.
-In the event of loss of communications, a listening watch will be maintained on the primary HF frequency 9.032 kHz.
+2.12.1 In the event of loss of communications, a listening watch will be maintained on the primary HF frequency 9.032 kHz.
 MAC Center will also maintain a watch on HF 11.256 kHz.

-2.12.2.
-On a secondary radio, proceed with HF radio checks on the secondary frequency 5.726 kHz and tertiary HF frequencies of 13.251 kHz, 11.256 kHz, or 6.708 kHz.

-2.12.3.
-Iridium phones, SATCOM, and text messaging will be used as a back up to HF communications.

-2.12.4.
-See the USAP Communications Plan for current seasonal frequency assignments.
+- 2.12.2 On a secondary radio, proceed with HF radio checks on the secondary frequency 5.726 kHz and tertiary HF frequencies of 13.251 kHz, 11.256 kHz, or 6.708 kHz. - 2.12.3 Garmin InReach, Iridium phones and text messaging will be used as a backup to HF communications. - 2.12.4 See the USAP Communications Plan for current seasonal frequency assignments.
 Aircraft operators should refer to current seasonal manuals for specific lost communications procedures.

-2.13.
-Ground Support and Servicing.
+2.13 Ground Support and Servicing

-2.13.1.
-Fueling: Aviation fuel is provided for USAP aircraft through the NSF Prime Contractor.
-AN-8 fuel (JP-8 with anti-gelling additive) is normally the only aviation fuel available at Williams Field, Pegasus Field and South Pole Station.

-2.13.1.1.
-NSF Prime Contractor Fuels personnel are required to be present during all refueling operations with the exception of the MCM Heliport.

-2.13.2.
-The NSF Prime Contractor provides Aerospace Ground Equipment (AGE) for all DoD aircraft operating at the McMurdo airfields.

-2.13.2.1.
-Transient aircrews should request AGE support services through Mac Center one hour prior to their arrival.

-2.13.2.2.
-During LC-130 operations at Williams Field, Skier Maintenance will provide radio and telephone coordination of AGE assets.
+- 2.13.1 Fueling: Aviation fuel is provided for USAP aircraft through the NSF Prime Contractor.
+AN-8 fuel (JP-8 with anti-gelling additive) is normally the only aviation fuel available at Williams Field, Phoenix Field and South Pole Station. - 2.13.1.1 NSF Prime Contractor Fuels personnel are required to be present during all refueling operations with the exception of the MCM Heliport. - 2.13.2 The NSF Prime Contractor provides Aerospace Ground Equipment (AGE) for all DoD aircraft operating at the McMurdo airfields. - 2.13.2.1 Transient aircrews should request AGE support services through Mac Center one hour prior to their arrival. - 2.13.2.2 During LC-130 operations at Williams Field, Skier Maintenance will provide radio and telephone coordination of AGE assets.
 Transient aircrews should contact Skier Maintenance on VHF 123.45 MHz or UHF 251.25 MHz prior to arrival.